-Most applicants come away from their first med school interview saying, “that wasn’t as bad as I thought it would be.”
-As in many areas of life, the anticipation of a stressful event can be worse than the event itself.
+Most applicants come away from their first med school interview saying, “That wasn’t as bad as I thought it would be.”
+As with many things in life, the anticipation of a stressful event can sometimes be worse than the event itself.

 Although many med schools work hard to make interviewing applicants feel relaxed, this doesn’t mean you should show up unprepared.
 An interview can turn the tide in your favor or against you.
 If you make a good connection with your interviewer, they will often fight to get you into their incoming class.
 Conversely, if you make a poor impression, they are likely to say, “Thanks, but no thanks.”

 1. “Tell me about yourself.”
 (The open-ended question)